I have had several questions recently about cut bait, what it is and how to use it for catfish bait.

 Cut bait literally means that you are using a cut piece of a fish as bait.

-Cut bait is a very popular catfish bait and widely considered to be one of the best catfish baits available for blue catfish and larger channel catfish.
+Cut bait is a very popular catfish bait and is widely considered to be one of the best catfish baits available for blue catfish and larger channel catfish.
 Cut bait is rarely used for flathead catfish as flatheads most often prefer live bait (there are some exceptions though).

-Many anglers will use fish they’ve purchased in stores, but most anglers prefer fresh caught fish as cut bait for catfish.
+Many anglers will use fish they’ve purchased in stores, but most anglers prefer fresh-caught fish as cut bait for catfish.
 Most anglers opt to catch fresh fish on the lake or river they’re fishing on using a cast net or on rod and reel.

 Common Fish To Use As Cut Bait For Catfish